arzualam/kubernetes/README.md

 # kubernetes Secrets
-## How to add a certificate to kubernetes with ansible.
+## How to add a certificate to kubernetes with ansible by using kubernetes Module.

 Certificates can be managed in 2 ways, first and most desired way is to create a secret from the certificate file and add it as volume to the containers.
 Here I am  providing the sniphet for a deployment file with ansible.